 Your information is safe and secure with us

-Here are 3 signs your portfolio could lose you money:
+Here are three signs your portfolio could lose you money:

-A celebrity-like portfolio simply means that you are buy the same stocks the “guru” investors like Warren Buffett, George Soros, Seth Klarman, Edward Lampert, Jean-Marie Evillard, and any other investment idols you may have, are buying.
+A celebrity-like portfolio simply means that you are buy the same stocks the ‘guru’ investors like Warren Buffett, George Soros, Seth Klarman, Edward Lampert, Jean-Marie Evillard (or any other investment idol you may have) are buying.

 What could possible go wrong, right?
 These guys are the best in the business and surely they pick the right stocks nine times out of ten.

 It’s true that these renowned investors make lots of money from their stock picks.
 But you may not be aware that they possess intangible qualities like emotional stability and patience that may not be as easily copied.

 For instance, Buffett accumulated Walmart stock back in 2005 at a prices below $50.
 For three years after, Walmart’s stock traded sideways.
 Imagine holding a stock for three years with no returns at all.
 That would turn most investors off, except Warren Buffett.
 After a long wait, Walmart went as high as $87 in 2016 before Berkshire Hathaway decided to cut its entire stake in Walmart as Amazon carried on its march in the retail industry.

 Buffett held Walmart for more than 10 years before cutting loose.
 But how long can you wait?
 You may have drastically different investment time horizon from Warren Buffett.
 He may have a 30-year time horizon for a stock, while you might have a five-year one.
 So while you might be able to copy his portfolio, you wouldn’t know what his expectations are for each individual investment.

 In short, every investor has different risk appetites, expectation of returns, and time horizons, which is why portfolios can’t all be easily duplicated.